Recency of Experience

 Isn’t it comforting to know that pilots are required to maintain their experience and training?
 Similarly, doctors, lawyers and many other professions are required to have continuing education as part of their careers and licenses.

 Sadly, this is not true in sales.
-There is no law requiring ongoing training.
+There is no law requirement for ongoing training.

-In Search of Learning Agility was a multiyear study done by the TR Clark Company, and sponsored by the American Society of Training Development.
+In Search of Learning Agility was a multiyear study done by the TR Clark Company.
+It was sponsored by the American Society of Training Development.
 The report is a comprehensive look at adult education and on-the-job competency.

 Here are four things ongoing training will do for you:

-1. Builds confidence.
-The more proficient and competent you become at something the more confidence you have in your ability.
+1. Build your confidence - The more proficient and competent you become at something, the more confidence you have in your ability.

-3. Boosts careers.
-By consistently learning you not only enhance your job security, you avail yourself to promotions, increases, and greater responsibility.
-All because you are constantly growing.
+3. Boosts careers - By consistently learning, you not only enhance your job security; you avail yourself to promotions, increases and greater responsibility.
+This is all because you are constantly growing.

-4. Provides personal satisfaction.
-For these reasons and many others, continually training in your field will make a major difference in your life.
-You will enjoy increased intellectual stimulation, satisfaction, and find greater reward in all that you do.
+4. Personal satisfaction - For the reasons I listed and many others, continually training in your field will make a major difference in your life.
+You will enjoy increased intellectual stimulation, satisfaction and find greater reward in all that you do.

 The great news is there is no shortage of resources to help.
 If you’re looking for something new, our Radio Sales Essentials class is next week, on Tuesday, July 27.
 At the time of writing, we still had a few seats left.
 Click here to register and join us.
 It’s virtual, so no travel is required.
 You also get to make new friends who are facing similar challenges.